connsteele/CSC-474-Program-4/README.md

 # gitProg4

 - the T key switches between running and walking
-- the L key switches between slo mo and regular playback
+- the L key speeds up the animation
+- the K key slows down the animation
-- running slo mo looks janky but the walking slo mo is totally fine
+- running in super slo mo looks a little janky but the walking is fine
+- uninstall then reinstall GLFW using NuGet Package manager if you are having GLFW issues
+- run using x86